Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Preliminaries

-\begin{num} \item For $V$, $W$ Fr\'echet spaces and $U$ a complete topological vector space, a sequence of continuous linear maps $T_n:V\ctens W\to U$ that converges point-wise on $V\otimes W$ actually converges point-wise everywhere to a continuous linear map $T:V\ctens W\to U$. \end{num} Indeed, if we let, for all $n$, $B_n:V\times W\to U$ be the continuous bilinear map corresponding to $T_n$ via \ref{iso hom bil} then, by the uniform boundedness principle, there exists a separately continuous bilinear map $B:V\times W\to U$ such that the sequence $(B_n)_{n\geqslant 0}$ converges point-wise to $B$.
-As $V$ and $W$ are Fr\'echet spaces, $B$ is continuous and so corresponds to a continuous linear map $T: V\ctens W\to U$ via \ref{iso hom bil} again.
-We have that $(T_n)_{n\geqslant 0}$ converges to $T$ on the dense subspace $V\otimes W$ of $V\ctens W$ and therefore (by continuity) the convergence holds point-wise everywhere.
+\begin{num} \item For $V$, $W$ Fr\'echet spaces and $U$ a complete LCTVS, a sequence of continuous linear maps $T_n:V\ctens W\to U$ that converges pointwise on $V\otimes W$ actually converges pointwise everywhere to a continuous linear map $T:V\ctens W\to U$. \end{num} Indeed, let $B_n:V\times W\to U$ be the continuous bilinear map corresponding to $T_n$ via \eqref{iso hom bil}.
+Then, by assumption the sequence $(B_n)_n$ converges pointwise which implies, by the uniform boundedness principle, that for every $v\in V$ and $w\in W$ the families of linear mappings $(B_n(v,.))_n$ and $(B_n(.,w))_n$ are equicontinuous.
+From \cite[Theorem 34.1]{Tr}, we deduce that the family $(B_n)_n$ is itself equicontinuous.
+As a consequence, the pointwise limit of the sequence $(B_n)_n$ is a continuous bilinear mapping $B:V\times W\to U$ and, by \cite[Exercise 43.1]{Tr}, the sequence $(T_n)_n$ is also equicontinuous and converges pointwise on $V\otimes W$ to the continuous linear map $T: V\ctens W\to U$ associated to $B$ via \eqref{iso hom bil} again.
+Since $V\otimes W$ is dense in $V\ctens W$, this readily implies that $(T_n)_n$ converges pointwise to $T$ everywhere.

-By an easy induction, we deduce a property analog to \ref{eq 1 proj tensor product} for the projective completed tensor product of any finite family of Fr\'echet spaces that we shall also use without further notice.
+By an easy induction, we deduce a property analogous to \eqref{eq 1 proj tensor product} for the projective completed tensor product of any finite family of Fr\'echet spaces that we shall also use without further notice.